alterNERDtive/EDDiscovery-wiki/Home.md

 * [[New Mission panel|Using the Missions panel]].
 Display current missions and past missions, total rewards.
 * Ship information is sent to EDSM
 * Improvements to importing systems into trilateration
-* 2.3 Journal entries added
+* New 2.3 Journal entries added.
+* Lots of effort into normalising and making the journal data human readable.

 Also see [[Previous Releases|Previous Releases]] for past history of EDDiscovery.